Meet Day Preparations

 Before the meet

-- Be sure to sign up at on our web site - for each meet and for each event
+Be sure to sign up for the meet using your Meet Entry URL - for each meet and for each event.

-- They should have a sweat suit or, at minimum, a t-shirt, sweatpants or shorts to wear over their uniform.
+In cool weather, they should have the team warm-up or, at minimum, another t-shirt or shorts to wear over their uniform.

-- They should warm up in their sweats and running shoes and then put their spikes on when they’re ready to race.
+They should warm up in their running shoes and then put their (optional) spikes on when they’re ready to race.

 Day of the meet

 You’ll want to arrive about an hour before your estimated start time.

 It’s fun to watch the other events.